TyrangYang/TyrangYang_blog_jekyll/_posts/2019-06-11-first-learning-post.md

 author: Haolin Yang
 categories: "jekyll"
 # permalink: first/:title
 # The page is store in _site folder.
 The default url is decided by date.
 However the url will be change when you have categories.
-Permalink can decided the url utimatly if that exist.
+Permalink can decided the url ultimately if that exist.
 ---

 This is learning note for Jekyll

-## Forder
+## Folder

 * _posts